 Knowing the origin of your skylight leak will help you get a better idea of what needs fixing.
 This information can be helpful in understanding what parts of the skylight require replacing.
 Here is Patrick Morin, the founder, and CEO of Roof Life, explaining how and what parts of the skylights are prone to leaks.

 One other possible reason for your leaks could have to do with condensation.
-If your skylights are older, it is probable that it is not as good at insulating heat like newer skylight models.
+If your skylights are older, it is probable that it is not as good at insulating heat as newer skylight models.
 To make sure that your skylight is leaking and not forming condensation, look for the following.

 - Is my Skylight Fogged?